-A month ago I wrote that I had found a new job with ID Ware and had difficulties in collaborating with a specific colleague there.
+A month ago I wrote that I had found a new job in The Hague and had difficulties in collaborating with a specific colleague there.
 I planned to have a conversation with him about it to solve the problem, but I kept postponing it because I dreaded the idea.
 This continued until a workday at the end of July, when the colleague in question was giving serious criticism.
 His complaints he addressed at me about the timely processing of customer support requests where the straw that broke the camel’s back for me.
 To my own frustration I didn’t have enough time for customer support due to other tasks.

 I was about to explode, but remained calm and asked the colleague if he had time for a private conversation about our collaboration in a few hours.
 Those extra hours proved useful to me to calm down.
 Because the conversation could easily degrade the relationship further if I handled it poorly, I considered the conversation tactics I would follow.

 First the most important one: don’t assume bad intentions.
 Even though you might experience the interactions of a colleague as structurally negative and disdainful, it doesn’t mean the collegue intended it so.
 Many people, myself included, often don’t understand what kind of impression they leave with others.
 This means it’s better to ask a question like “are you dissatisfied with our collaboration?” instead of more closed questions which make assumptions.
 Such as for example the question “why can’t you work together with me?”, which presupposes that colleague can’t stand you.
 I was surprised to hear that my colleague didn’t have an issue with me.